Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity: Approximating non-integrable maps in standard form

 Beyond the previously mentioned resonances up to the fourth order, the main differences in the plots arise primarily due to higher-order resonances, such as:

-For $a>0$, the white line in the bottom row of Fig.~\ref{fig:FractalsTiny}, representing an orbit where $\pd_q\nu=0$, marks the upper boundary of the model's applicability, as the rotation number in the H\'enon system behaves monotonically with $q_{1,2}$ for this set of parameters (top row).
+For $a>0$, the white curve in the bottom row (B) of Fig.~\ref{fig:FractalsTiny}, representing an orbit where $\pd_q\nu=0$, marks the upper boundary of the model's applicability, as the rotation number in the H\'enon system behaves monotonically with $q_{1,2}$ for this set of parameters (top row (A)).